MatthewKennedy/spree_shipstation/README.md

     bundle exec rails generate spree_shipstation:install
     ```

-### Configuring Spree
+### Step 1: Configuring Spree

-Visit the Integrations section of your Spree store and configure the ShipStation integration, adding a username and password, (remember the password).
+Visit the **Integrations** section of your Spree store and configure the ShipStation integration by creating a unique username and password.

-### Configuring ShipStation
+### Step 2: Configuring ShipStation

 Create a new ShipStation store by visiting: **Settings** -> **Selling Channels** -> **Stores** -> **Add Store**, then selecting the **Custom Store** option.

 Enter the following details:

-- **Username**: the username defined in your config.
+- **Username**: The username you created in Step 1.
-- **Password**: the password defined in your config.
+- **Password**: The password you created in Step 1.
 - **URL to custom page**: `https://your-store-domain.com/shipstation.xml`.

 There are five shipment states for an order (= shipment) in ShipStation.
 These states do not